linear/linear/docs/Webhooks.md

 #### Creating a new Webhook

-To create a new Webhook via the API, you can create a new Webhook with by calling a `webhookCreate` mutation with the `teamId` and `url` of your webhook:
+To create a new Webhook via the API, you can create a new Webhook with by calling a `webhookCreate` mutation with the `teamId` and `url` of your webhook, and the preferred `resourceTypes` (`[Comment, Issue, IssueLabel, Project, Cycle, Reaction]`):

 ```
 mutation {